ZeroCoolrules/Homework/README.md

 # Eric Emmanuel Bailey

 ###### I enjoy learning  learn new things.
 I like to challenge myself.
 You can say that I am a bit of an enigma.
 But in the same cohort I am pretty much an open book.
-I'm hoping to become a freelance tester  and will end up being a senior software developer.
+I'm hoping to become a Jr. Web Developer.
 ---

 1. I hope to master Java Script